misterpalmer/CogniVault/documentation/assignments/assignment2.md

 }
 ```

-Inheritance is a mechanism where you can derive a class from another class for a hierarchy of classes that share a set of attributes and methods.
-In your design, `AbstractNodeProvider` and `MemoryFileSystemProvider` both implement the `IFileSystemProvider` interface.
+Inheritance is a mechanism where a class is a derivitave from another class for a hierarchy of classes that share a set of attributes and methods. `AbstractNodeProvider` and `MemoryFileSystemProvider` both implement the `IFileSystemProvider` interface.
 This means that they both inherit the interface's contract and must provide implementations for its methods.
-This allows you to use an instance of any of these classes wherever an IFileSystemProvider is expected.
+Inheritance permits use of an instance from any of these classes wherever an IFileSystemProvider is expected.

 ```csharp
 public class AbstractNodeProvider : IFileSystemProvider